mattyschell/geodatabase-build-sqlserver/README.md

 9. Change the default schema mapping to the new schema with the same name as the user
 10. Under "database role membership" for the selected database check db_owner

-If the admin user does not have permission, connect as the new login
+If your best available admin user does not have permission, connect as the new login and configure it yourself.

 5. Under the server expand "Security" and "Logins"
 6. Right click on the current login, probably the only one visible, select properties